Tips for Cleaning Up Your U-M Google Account

 Remove hidden data from apps

 If you have any third-party apps/add-ons connected to your Google Drive, they may contain hidden data that can be deleted.
-In most cases, it will be a very small amount of data.
+In most cases, the amount of data will be very small.

-- Scroll through your apps.
-If there are hidden data, you can find the amount under the app's description (“Hidden app data”).
+4. Scroll through your apps.
+If there is hidden data, you can find the amount under the app's description (“Hidden app data”).

-- Click Options next to the app and select Delete hidden app data to delete it.
+5. Click Options next to the app and select Delete hidden app data to delete the data.

 Update Google Drive for desktop settings

-If you use Google Drive for desktop to access your Drive files from your computer, there may be some settings you should change to reduce storage space in your Google account.
+If you use Google Drive for desktop to access your files on your computer, there may be some settings you should change to reduce storage usage in your Google account.

-- If you use Google Chrome and sync your downloads to Google Drive for desktop, change the location of where Chrome saves your downloads.
+• If you use Google Chrome and sync your downloads to Google Drive for desktop, change the location where Chrome saves your downloads.

-- Click “My Laptop - Folders from your computer” on the left side.
+3. Click “My Laptop” on the left side.

-- Click a folder from the list, uncheck Sync with Google Drive, click Done, and then click Stop syncing.
+4. Click a folder in the list, uncheck the Sync with Google Drive box, click Done, and click Stop syncing.
 You will have to do this for every folder you have synced.

-Note: If you are backing up photos and videos to Google Photos from a folder on your computer using Drive for desktop, you will need to uncheck Back up to Google Photos and click Done and Stop syncing on those folders as well.
+Note: If you are backing up photos and videos to Google Photos from a folder on your computer using Drive for desktop, you will need to uncheck Back up to Google Photos, click Done, and click Stop syncing on those folders.

 Clean Up Your Google Shared Drive